Gregory-JP/funny-stuff/README.md

 # Funny Stuff

-Plots made with matplotlib and a fidget spinner made with with turtle
+Plots made with matplotlib and a fidget spinner made with turtle